ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 	Deriveds are effects under the hood, but they rerun immediately when their dependencies change.
 </Card>

-In case you want to do something **once** when the component is added, you can use the `onMount` lifecycle function (with an optional cleanup function) instead of an effect:
+If you don't want to track values, you can use the `onMount` lifecycle function instead of an effect:

 ```svelte:App.svelte
 <script lang="ts">